389ds/389ds.github.io/docs/389ds/design/worker-threads.md

 ------------

 The current worker threads (that process the ldap operations) implementation has several flaws:

 - need to restart the server after changing the configured number of threads
 - contention at the global mutex and condition variable level
-    - configuring too few or too many worker threads noticeably impact the performance
+- configuring too few or too many worker threads noticeably impact the performance.

+To fix these flaws, the new implementation objectives are:

+- Allow to change the number of worker threads without needing to restart the server.  (keeping the current configuration attribute and cli command)
+- Fix the condition variable contention issue.
+- Reduce the impact of having too many worker threads configured
+- Provide some monitoring data.

+This proposal achieves that by:

+- Allowing to create and stop worker thread dynamically.
+- Not associating a condition variable with the global mutex but have a specific mutex and condition variable for each worker threads.
+- Waking up a worker thread only if it has something to do.
+- Providing some monitoring data.

 ## Current implementation synopsys